rachelelle/rachelelle.github.io/_posts/2016-03-25-tusupport.markdown

 <section>
   <h1 class="section-title">Prototyping</h1>
-  Based on the sketch I drew during the design process, I made a prototype in Marvel.
-I shared this prototype with the Design and Customer Support teams to get their feedback.
+  Based on the sketch I drew during the design process, I created a prototype in Marvel.
+I shared this prototype with the Design and Customer Support teams to receive feedback before I proceeded to code the changes in Zendesk.
   <p>
   <div class="cta">
     <a href="https://marvelapp.com/8aijdh" target="_blank">View Prototype</a>